bmcgaughey1/VisiTrees/README.md

 A subset of the FIA tree list that includes FIA species codes <1000 was extracted to serve as the starting point for VisiTrees.
 Columns were rearranged and some were deleted to create the MasterSpeciesList.

 # Tree growth forms
-An excellent publication by Dr. Kim D. Coder describes tree growth processes and presents the most common overall growth patterns and crown shaped.
+An excellent publication by Dr. Kim D. Coder describes tree growth processes and presents the most common overall growth patterns and a set of crown shapes.
 Basic growth forms are:
 * Abcurrent tree forms have an aerial terminal bud and leaves (palm-like).
 * Adcurrent tree forms have basal buds and leaves (ground hugging yucca-like).
 * Bicurrent tree forms have irregular forked branching usually with thick green stems (catus-like).